SuperOfficeDocs/superoffice-docs/docs/online/test-environment/clone-to.md

 ---
+title: Clone
-title: clone_to_test_envir
+uid: clone_to_test_envir
 description: Steps performed when we clone a source database to a test environment
-author: {github-id}             # Your GitHub alias.
+author: {github-id}
 keywords: tenant
-so.topic: howto              # article, howto, reference, concept, guide so.envir: cloud           # cloud or onsite so.client: online               # online, web, win, pocket, or mobile
+so.topic: howto
+so.envir: cloud
+so.client: online
 ---

 # Steps performed when we clone a source database to a test environment